kwestin/dac-purple-teaming-workshop/Integrating-DaC-with-Splunk.md

 This guide will provide you with a step-by-step of all the commands we will use throughout this workshop.
 Please reference it as we move forward.
 If you have questions, feel free to ask your group moderator.

-## Lab 1 - Writing Our First Detection
+## Lab 1 - Detection Review & New Detection Features

 Using the rule function and other pre-existing helper functions, creating a detection is extremely efficient in Panther.
 For this exercise, you will use the Panther console to create your first detection.